 Become a Frogwatcher

 Amphibian species are disappearing at an alarming rate across the globe due to a number of factors such as habitat loss, pollution, and disease.
-As a citizen scientist with FrogWatch USA, you can help save our frogs!
+As a community scientist with FrogWatch USA, you can help save our frogs!

 “Amphibians act as an important indicator species for healthy environments and are a vital part of the food chain, making up the diet of many other species; some that rely on amphibians as a sole source of food.
 Without amphibians, insect populations could grow out of control and potentially spread disease that could threaten human populations and agriculture.
 The loss of the entire class of amphibians would have a catastrophic effect on the ecosystem.
 FrogWatch is an easy, enjoyable way for people who have an interest in amphibians and the environment to help.”
 Lou Perrotti, director of conservation programs